Equivariant Structure on Smash Powers: Symmetric Monoidal Categories

-Let $\Fin$ be the category of finite sets, and consider the skeleton $\skFin\subseteq\Fin$ consisting of the finite sets $\bn=\{1,2,\dots,n\}$ for $n\in\bN$.
-Disjoint union is modelled permutatively by $\bn+\bm=\{1,\dots,n+m\}$.
-Choose, once and for all, an inverse strongly symmetric monoidal equivalence $\Fin\to\skFin$ (\ie choose an ordering for each finite set; the associated natural isomorphisms are forced).
+with structure maps $\bm\to\bm+\bn$ sending $i$ to $i$, whereas $\bn\to\bm+\bn$ sends $j$ to $n+j$, giving a permutative structure. \end{dfn} Choose, once and for all, an inverse strongly symmetric monoidal equivalence $\Fin\to\skFin$ (\ie choose an ordering for each finite set; the associated natural isomorphisms are forced).
 For convenience we choose this equivalence so that finite sets of integers retain their order.